ncobase/ncore/README.md

-# Common Library
+# NCore Library

-> Common library provides a set of reusable components and utilities for building modern Go applications.
+> NCore library provides a set of reusable components and utilities for building modern Go applications.

 ## Features